cui-unige/blog-smv/_posts/2018-03-02-assignment.md

 so the whole statement reads as "assign the value `2` at the address of `x`".
 Still pretty straightforward right?

-Things started to head south
-when some languages started to add additional semantics to this operator.
+Actually, things start to head south when considering languages that add additional semantics to this operator.
-As one may imagine, people grew tired of writing `*` and `&` symbols everywhere, and so we decided to write compilers/interpreters smart enough to figure out where to put them.
+As one may imagine, people grew tired of writing `*` and `&` symbols everywhere, and so language designers decided to write compilers/interpreters smart enough to figure out where to put them.
 For instance, almost everything is a reference (i.e. a pointer) in Python, except a bunch of primitive types such as `int` or `string`.